GSA/fpki-guides/_announcements/01_apple_common_removal.md

 #### Option 2:&nbsp;&nbsp;Install COMMON Using Apple Configuration Profile
-You can use the macOS configuration profile procedures above to install COMMON on iOS devices: [Apple Configuration Profiles](#install-using-an-apple-configuration-profile).<!--Correct?
-If this type of link will work...?-->
+You can use the macOS configuration profile procedures above to install COMMON on iOS devices: [Apple Configuration Profiles](#install-using-an-apple-configuration-profile).

+### tvOS&nbsp;&mdash;&nbsp;Install COMMON Options
+If your agency uses tvOS and you would like help with installing COMMON, please email us at fpki@gsa.gov.

 ## Frequently Asked Questions